Henrium/MolSets/README.md

 `data_utils.py` is for processing molecular graph data.

 `data/` provides datasets used in the paper:
 - `data_list.pkl` contains processed data from the dataset curated in [*ACS Cent.
 Sci.* 2023, 9, 2, 206–216](https://doi.org/10.1021/acscentsci.2c01123).
-Data is organized as a nested list, where each entry contains the following:
+Data is organized as a nested list, where each entry contains:
   - An integer index;
   - A list of solvent molecular graphs in `torch_geometric.data.Data` format;
-  - A list of solvent molecular weights;
+  - A list of solvent molecular weights (g/mol);
   - A list of solvent weight fractions;
   - Salt molality (mol/kg);
   - Salt molecular graph;
-  - Logarithm Conductivity at 298 K (log S/cm)
+  - Logarithm conductivity at 298 K (log S/cm).
-- `data_df_stats.pkl` organizes the data with some statistics in a `pandas` DataFrame.
+- `data_df_stats.pkl` organizes the data with some statistics in `pandas.DataFrame` format.
 - `all_bin_candidates.pkl` contains the candidates (equal weight binary molecular mixture + 1 m salt) for virtual screening.
+Organized in the same format as `data_list.pkl`.

 `results` provides model checkpoints and saves files generated in runs.